elcorto/nmbx/README.md

 iterative process with a converging metric.

 `SlopeZero` detects a flat plateau ("zero slope"), which is a general-purpose method. `SlopeRise` detects a rise in the history after a flat plateau.
-This could be used to monitor a validation loss, for instance.

 The idea is to call either in a training loop, passing a history of loss values.